 Other Cloud Storage Options

 Google Drive may have wide-ranging applications but it is also one of the best apps for personal injury attorneys.
-That’s because it has direct integration with Google Docs; that is, it allows you to edit a document right from your browser, without the need to open other apps.
+That’s because becoming Google Suite law firm, means having direct integration with Google Docs; that is, allowing you to edit a document right from your browser, without the need to open other apps.

 Basically, it’s the Beyoncé of legal software applications…Independent.
 So while you’re in Duluth for a deposition, your associate in Boise can send you edits on that brief…as long as one of you can connect to the spotty motel Wi-Fi.